laurgu/CSI4107_A1/README.md

 - Mean Average Precision (MAP): We achieved a 0.2998/1 which could be improved with future fine tuning of the system
 - Reciprocal Rank: We achieved a 0.5813/1 which is decent and indicates relatively efficient retrieval of documents
 - Precision at various cutoffs (P_5, P_10, P_20, etc.): We notice our measures are decent with fewer documents but drop when the cutoff increases
-- R-Precision: We achieved a 0.2982/1 which is low and indicates the system ...
+- R-Precision: We achieved a 0.2982/1 which is low and indicates the system struggled to indentify relevant documents
 - Binary Preference: We achieved a bpref score of 0.3397/1.0, indicating a reasonable ability of our system to rank relevant documents higher than non-relevant ones
 - Interpolated Precision: We observe varying precision values at different recall levels, indicating the system's ability to maintain precision as the recall increases however as recall largely increases, precision drops off indicating the system trades precision for recall